Three Mile Island accident: Background

-In the night hours before the incident, the TMI-2 reactor was running at 97% power, while the companion TMI-1 reactor was shut down for refueling.
-The main chain of events leading to the partial core meltdown on Wednesday March 28, 1979, began at 4:00:37 a.m.
-EST in TMI-2's secondary loop, one of the three main water/steam loops in a pressurized water reactor (PWR).
+In the night hours before the incident, the TMI-2 reactor was running at 97% power while the companion TMI-1 reactor was shut down for refueling.
+The main chain of events leading to the partial core meltdown on Wednesday, March 28, 1979, began at 4:00:36 a.m.
+EST in TMI-2's secondary loop, one of the three main water/steam loops in a pressurized water reactor.

 The initial cause of the accident happened 11 hours earlier, during an attempt by operators to fix a blockage in one of the eight condensate polishers, the sophisticated filters cleaning the secondary loop water.
-These filters are designed to stop minerals and impurities in the water from accumulating in the steam generators and to decrease corrosion rates on the secondary side.
+These filters are designed to stop minerals and other impurities in the water from accumulating in the steam generators and to decrease corrosion rates on the secondary side.

 Blockages are common with these resin filters and are usually fixed easily, but in this case, the usual method of forcing the stuck resin out with compressed air did not succeed.
-The operators decided to blow the compressed air into the water and let the force of the water clear the resin.
+The operators decided to blow compressed air into the water and let the force of the water clear the resin.
 When they forced the resin out, a small amount of water forced its way past a stuck-open check valve and found its way into an instrument air line.
 This would eventually cause the feedwater pumps, condensate booster pumps, and condensate pumps to turn off around 4:00 a.m., which would, in turn, cause a turbine trip.